dortania/OpenCore-Legacy-Patcher/docs/UNINSTALL.md

 ### Reverting root patches

 Open the OCLP application and go into the Post Install Root Patch menu, choose Revert Root Patches.

+### Uninstalling the application

+To uninstall the OCLP application including LaunchAgent and PrivilegedHelperTool, download the uninstaller package from [the releases page.](https://github.com/dortania/OpenCore-Legacy-Patcher/releases)

 ### Uninstalling the bootloader